Stories linking everyone in Telecom

 • Data capture

-NCDPs are a great way to save money and time, because companies are no longer reliant on finding professional software developers to create every last line of code.
-They can also quickly launch new apps and new versions of an app.
+NCDPs are a great way to save money and time, because telecom companies are no longer reliant on finding professional software developers to create every last line of code.
+They can also quickly launch new VAS (value added services) and new versions of an app.
 Another benefit: no-code can be used across multiple platforms at once, which saves time in building web and mobile versions.
 It also frees up experienced developers for more important tasks, such as automation and security.

 Low-code requires someone with basic knowledge of coding languages and/or the processes of coding.
 The core design is based on hard code used to specify core architecture.
 Typical development time can range from multiple weeks to a few months.
 And costs are slightly higher than no-code but considerably less than high-code.
 Low-code works across multiple platforms including web, mobile and cloud, just as no-code does.